International School of Düsseldorf: ISD Elementary School

-The elementary school of the International School of Düsseldorf is located on the west side of Niederrheinstrasse, and houses Pre-K through Grade 5.
+The elementary school of the International School of Düsseldorf is located on the west side of Niederrheinstrasse, and houses Kindergarten through Grade 5.
 The elementary school Principal is Heather Collins.
 The school uses the IB Primary Years Program (PYP) as a curriculum framework.
 ISD is inquiry-based, uses continuous assessment to determine next steps for learning, and encourages co-teaching and collaboration.

 ISD Senior School

 The senior school of the International School of Düsseldorf is located on the east side of Niederrheinstrasse, and houses Grades 6-12.
 The senior school Principal is Colin Campbell.
 The school offers the IB Middle Years Program (MYP) in grades 6-10, and the IB Diploma Program (DP) in grades 11–12.

 The IB Diploma Program at ISD is inclusive, and all students are encouraged to undertake the full diploma.
 ISD offers 56 IB courses.
 The average IB scores at ISD are consistently above the world average.
 The 2017 ISD average was 34 points.
 Alternatively, students may choose to enroll in separate IB courses, resulting in receipt of individual subject certificates.
 All senior school courses contribute to earning the ISD High School Diploma.

 The International School of Düsseldorf is a college preparatory school.
 95% of ISD students pursue higher educations within one year of graduation.
 The remaining students typically pursue volunteer and/or internship opportunities or fulfill military/civil service obligations.
 The majority of ISD graduates go on to study in the US, UK, Netherlands, Germany, and Japan.

 The ISD senior school counseling department has one college counselor for German universities, one for Japanese universities, and three for US, UK and global universities.